clewarne14/Capstone2021/README.md

    ```
    SASS_PATH=./node_modules;./src # This is if you're using Windows
    SASS_PATH=node_modules:src # This is if you're using MacOS
+   REACT_APP_AUTH0_DOMAIN=
+   REACT_APP_AUTH0_CLIENT_ID=
    ```
- 3. Paste the aws_skysql_chain.pem_ file in the root directory of server.
+3. Paste the aws*skysql_chain.pem* file in the root directory of server.
 This is to ensure we have the correct permissions for our database connection.

 ## You're good to go!!!